kununu/elasticsearch/doc/REPOSITORY.md

 ### Hooks

-* `Repository::postSave()` is called directly after every single index operation (i.e. after a document is upserted to Elasticsearch).
+* `Repository::postSave()` is called directly after every single index operation (i.e. after a document is indexed to Elasticsearch).
 * `Repository::postSaveBulk()` is called directly after every bulk index operation (i.e. after a batch of documents is upserted to Elasticsearch).
+* `Repository::postUpsert()` is called directly after every upsert operation (i.e. after a document is upserted to Elasticsearch).
 * `Repository::postDelete()` is called after every delete operation.

 Overwrite these methods in your own repository classes to hook into these events.